ToshioCP/Gtk4-tutorial/src/sec21.src.md

 This is the same as before except `gtk_window_destroy(GTK_WINDOW (win))` is used instead of `tfe_application_quit`.
 - 31-102: Handlers of action activated signal.
 The `user_data` is a pointer to TfeWindow instance.
-- 104-114: A handler of "changed::font" signal of GSettings object.
+- 104-115: A handler of "changed::font" signal of GSettings object.
 - 111: Gets the font from GSettings data.
 - 112: Gets a PangoFontDescription from the font.
 In the previous version, the program gets the font description from the GtkFontButton.
 The button data and GSettings data are the same.
 Therefore, the data got here is the same as the data in the GtkFontButton.
 In addition, we don't need to worry about the preference dialog is alive or not thanks to the GSettings.
-- 113: Sets CSS on the display with the font description.
+- 114: Sets CSS on the display with the font description.
-- 116-131: Public functions.
+- 117-132: Public functions.
-- 133-140: Dispose handler.
+- 134-141: Dispose handler.
 The GSettings object needs to be released.
-- 142-170: Object initialize function.
+- 143-171: Instance initialization function.
-- 147: Generates a composite widget with the template.
+- 148: Creates a composite widget instance with the template.
-- 150-152: Insert menu to the menu button.
+- 151-153: Insert `menu` to the menu button.
-- 154-155: Creates a GSettings object with the id.
+- 155-156: Creates a GSettings instance with the id "com.github.ToshioCP.tfe".
 Connects "changed::font" signal to the handler `changed_font_cb`.
 This signal emits when the GSettings data is changed.
 The second part "font" of the signal name "changed::font" is called details.
 Signals can have details.
-If a GSettings object has more than one key, "changed" signal emits only if the key which has the same name as the detail changes its value.
+If a GSettings instance has more than one key, "changed" signal emits only if the key, which has the same name as the detail, changes its value.
 For example, Suppose a GSettings object has three keys "a", "b" and "c".
-  - "changed::a" is emitted when the value of "a" is changed.
+  - "changed::a" is emitted when the value of the key "a" is changed.
 It isn't emitted when the value of "b" or "c" is changed.
-  - "changed::b" is emitted when the value of "b" is changed.
+  - "changed::b" is emitted when the value of the key "b" is changed.
 It isn't emitted when the value of "a" or "c" is changed.
-  - "changed::c" is emitted when the value of "c" is changed.
+  - "changed::c" is emitted when the value of the key "c" is changed.
 It isn't emitted when the value of "a" or "b" is changed.
 In this version of tfe, there is only one key ("font").
 So, even if the signal doesn't have a detail, the result is the same.
 But in the future version, it will probably need details.
-- 157-167: Creates actions.
+- 158-168: Creates actions.
-- 169: Sets CSS font.
+- 170: Sets CSS font.
-- 172-180: Class initialization function.
+- 173-181: Class initialization function.
-- 176: Sets the dispose handler.
+- 177: Sets the dispose handler.
-- 177: Sets the composite widget template
+- 178: Sets the composite widget template
-- 178-179: Binds private variable with child objects in the template.
+- 179-180: Binds private variable with child objects in the template.
-- 182-185: `tfe_window_new`.
+- 183-186: `tfe_window_new`.
 This function creates TfeWindow instance.

 ## TfeApplication